waku-org/specs/standards/application/waku-api.md

         type: uint
       sharding_mode:
         constraints: [ "auto", "static" ]
-        # The default network config is TheWakuNetwork, but if a dev override it, then we still provide a sharding default
+        # If the default config for TWN is not used, then we still provide a sharding default
         default: "auto"
       auto_sharding_config:
         type: option<AutoShardingConfig>
         default: DefaultAutoShardingConfig
         description: "The auto-sharding config, if sharding mode is `auto`"
+      message_validation:
+        type: MessageValidation
+        # If the default config for TWN is not used, then we still provide a message validation default
+        default: DefaultMessageValidation

   AutoShardingConfig:
     type: struct